telepresenceio/telepresence/install/helm.md

 When you run the Helm chart, it installs all the components required for the Telepresence Traffic Manager.

-1. If you are installing the Telepresence Traffic Manager **for the first time on your cluster**, create the `ambassador` namespace in the cluster you are deploying to:
+1. If you are installing the Telepresence Traffic Manager **for the first time on your cluster**, create the `ambassador` namespace in your cluster:

    ```
    kubectl create namespace ambassador